cmccomb/human_regex/README.md

 The `to_regex()` method returns a [standard Rust regex](https://docs.rs/regex/1.5.4/regex/struct.Regex.html).

 # Roadmap
-The eventual goal of this crate is to support all the syntax in the [core Rust regex library](https://crates.io/crates/regex) through a human-readable API.
+The eventual goal of this crate is to support all the syntax available in the [core Rust regex library](https://crates.io/crates/regex) through a human-readable API.
 Here is where we currently stand:

 ## Single Character